Romina Mahinpei

 I am a fully-funded Master of Science & Engineering (MSE) student at Princeton University’s Computer Science Department.

 I received a Bachelor’s of Science (BSc) degree in Honours Computer Science along with a Mathematics Minor at the University of British Columbia (UBC).
-During my undergrad, I had the pleasure of working with the Systopia lab and the Numerical Linear Algebra lab at UBC’s Computer Science Department.
+During my undergraduate degree, I had the pleasure of working with the Human-AI Interaction Lab, the Scientific Computing lab, and the Systopia lab at UBC’s Computer Science Department.
+As part of my MSE degree, I am currently working with the Humans and Machines lab directed by Dr. Manoel Horta Ribeiro.

-My research experience spans human-computer interaction, applied machine learning & artificial intelligence, and computer systems (focusing on high-performance computing).
-My current research interests are in human-centred AI, social computing, and educational technologies.
+My experiences span human-computer interaction (HCI), artificial intelligence (AI), applied machine learning, and systems research.
+My current research interests are in human-centred AI, computational social science, and social computing.

 Projects